NCPC Conference 2018

 Program 9:00 a.m. to 4:00 p.m. (lunch provided)

 North Carolina State University

-Thank you to these generous sponsors for their support of the NCPC Annual Conference.
+Thank you to Hollinger Metal Edge for its support of the NCPC Annual Conference.

 NCPC is committed to keeping registration fees affordable so that as many collections stewards, conservators, and students as possibly can attend.
 Lunch is provided with registration.